Official-Codaisseur-Graduate/Dynamic-Student-Assessment-Server/Docs/apidocs.md

  'postgres://postgres:secret@localhost:5432/postgres';
 ```

+## Database Schema

+Category has many Question
+Question has many Answer
+UserAnswer belongs to Answer
+UserAnswer belongs to User

+There are categories of questions,
+for example category "variable" has question "What is a variable"

+question has multiple answers, only one is true
+for example question "What is a variable" has answer "An element that stores something" which is true

+A userAnswer is when a user choose an answer, so it belongs to user and answer

 ## Category:

 -The Category model has one attribute 'topic', being a string.
 It can represent a topic of Javascript as a computer language, such as: functions, objetcs, variables, loops, if statements, etc.